YavGz/portfolio/README.md

-# Thanks for being in here
+# Thanks for being in here!

 This is my portfolio, and it works like my website.
 Here you can find some of my favorite projects and see them with a better